Top 3 SEHK Dividend Stocks To Watch In August 2024

 Simply Wall St Dividend Rating: ★★★★☆☆

-AsiaInfo Technologies faces challenges with a net loss of RMB 70-120 million for H1 2024 due to external uncertainties and reduced order volumes.
-Despite this, its dividend payout ratio of 64.4% and cash payout ratio of 72.1% indicate dividends are covered by earnings and cash flows.
-The company has paid dividends for four years, showing reliability, but the track record is short.
-Profit margins have decreased from last year, impacting overall financial stability.
+First Tractor Company Limited recently increased its dividend to HK$0.352 per share, with a payout ratio of 32.3%, indicating dividends are well-covered by earnings and cash flows.
+Despite this, the company's dividend history has been volatile over the past decade.
+Recent board changes, including appointing Li Xiaoyu as chairman, may impact future strategic decisions.
+Trading at a price-to-earnings ratio of 6.7x, it offers good value compared to the Hong Kong market average of 9x.

-Click here to discover the nuances of AsiaInfo Technologies with our detailed analytical dividend report.
+Click here to discover the nuances of First Tractor with our detailed analytical dividend report.

-Our comprehensive valuation report raises the possibility that AsiaInfo Technologies is priced lower than what may be justified by its financials.
+Upon reviewing our latest valuation report, First Tractor's share price might be too pessimistic.

 Simply Wall St Dividend Rating: ★★★★☆☆

-Unlock our comprehensive list of 82 Top SEHK Dividend Stocks by clicking here.
+Delve into our full catalog of 84 Top SEHK Dividend Stocks here.

 Explore high-performing small cap companies that haven't yet garnered significant analyst attention.